YanLiu96/master_project_image_caption/readme.md

 ## 5. Acknowledgement

 I would like to acknowledge my supervisor Dr. Aphrodite Galata for providing guidance, moral support, and feedback throughout this project.
 She made very meaningful suggestions for my project and guided me on how to write this dissertation.
-I would aslo like to thank [Kelvin Xu](https://arxiv.org/abs/1502.03044) for his paper and Sagar for the Pytorch Tutorial.
+I would aslo like to thank [Kelvin Xu](https://arxiv.org/abs/1502.03044) for his paper, Sagar for the Pytorch Tutorial and Codepen io for its html and css font.